ucsb-cs16/s19-ykk/_info/syllabus.md

 **There is no make-up**, except for excused absences that are arranged with and agreed to by the instructor **in advance**, for official UCSB activities.

-In rare cases, if there is a documented family emergency, documented extended illness, documented required court appearance, or other situation beyond the students' control (with documentation) the instructor may extend an assignment deadline, entirely at the instructor's discretion—but this is **not** a guarantee or a right.
+In rare cases, if there is a documented family emergency, documented extended illness, documented required court appearance, or other situation beyond the students' control (with appropriate documentation) the instructor may extend an assignment deadline, entirely at the instructor's discretion—but this is **not** a guarantee or a right.

 ## Grade assignment policy